Kynea numbers are a unique category of numbers within the realm of mathematics, characterized by their specific format:

 -2: Subtract 2 to get the final Kynea number•

-Fix the Range of Computation: Instead of waiting for user input, we directly decide how many Kynea numbers to calculate• For example, if the range is from n 0 to n = 5, the program will compute the first 6 Kynea numbers.
+Fixing the Computation Range: Rather than relying on user input, we determine the number of Kynea numbers to calculate directly.
+For instance, when the range spans from n = 0 to n = 5, the program will compute the initial 6 Kynea numbers.

 Compute Kynea Numbers for Each n